shawnbutton/kata-trivia-scorer-js/README.md

 # Trivia Scorer

-This is the Trivia Scorer kata in JavaScript
+This is the Trivia Scorer kata in JavaScript.
+It can easily be adapted to other languages.

 # Kata Instructions